-Update, 4/20/17: A year ago this week, the Supreme Court refused to hear the appeal of Lee Carroll Brooker, a 75-year-old disabled veteran currently serving a mandatory life without parole sentence in Alabama.
+Update, 4/20/18: Two years ago this week, the Supreme Court refused to hear the appeal of Lee Carroll Brooker, a 75-year-old disabled veteran currently serving a mandatory life without parole sentence in Alabama.
 In 2011, Brooker was arrested for growing three dozen marijuana plants for his own medicinal use.

 Original story below: